-It is recommended that reports of alleged violations of Part IV of the Student Handbook should be received by the Deputy Title IX Coordinator for Students within ten (10) university working days of the alleged incident to initiate conduct procedures.
+It is recommended that reports of Sexual Misconduct should be received by the Deputy Title IX Coordinator for Students within ten (10) university working days of the alleged incident to initiate conduct procedures.
 There is no time limit on reporting violations; however, the longer someone waits to report an offense, the more difficult it becomes to obtain information and evidence regarding the incidents.